MrDesjardins/gym-water-app/README.md

 1. Connect to NodeJs for sensors information (might need to throttle)
 1. Connect to NodeJs to download workouts (or create on the device ?)

+## Scheduled Priorities
+1. [Workout] When in a workout, when a set is completed to let the user adjust the weight for the next workout if needed.
-1. Save previous weight for specific exercises, when coming back, we could reload previously used weight
+1. [Single Exercise] Save previous weight for specific exercises, when coming back, we could reload previously used weight